zopefoundation/manuel/src/manuel/README.txt

                 region.evaluated.write('Additional Information:')
                 region.evaluated.write(info)

-To do that we'll start with an instance of manuel.doctest.Manuel and add in our additional functionality.
+To do that we'll start with an instance of :mod:`manuel.doctest.Manuel` and add in our additional functionality.

     >>> m = manuel.doctest.Manuel()
     >>> m.add_evaluater(informative_evaluater)